neural-loop/visioninit.dev/content/about/_index.md

 ## About Justin Riddiough

 Welcome!
-Justin Riddiough, through VisionInit, offers pragmatic, secure, and effective technology solutions built on a foundation of **over two decades of his hands-on software engineering, technical leadership, and a deep-rooted passion for technology.**
+Justin Riddiough offers pragmatic, secure, and effective technology solutions built on a foundation of **over two decades of his hands-on software engineering, technical leadership, and a deep-rooted passion for technology.**

 ### The Founder: Justin Riddiough